 - A. Each high school offers options to students to enter a Career and Professional Education (CAPE) Academy.
 CAPE Academies are small, personalized career themed learning communities within a high school that offer a rigorous academic curriculum and career themed courses that lead to an industry certification.
 Industry certifications articulate to postsecondary level coursework and provide instruction to high skill, high wage and high demand careers.
-CAPE Academies have partnerships with postsecondary institutions, business and industry. - B. The district will make available at least one Career and Professional Academy to students in each high school. - C. All students will receive information on the consequences of failure to receive a standard diploma, including the potential ineligibility for financial assistance at post-secondary educational institutions (F.S.
-1003.433). - D. Each school will offer instruction for ELL that aligns with the Florida English Language Development (ELD) Standards and complies with the 1900 LULAC/META Consent Decree and the District ELL Plan (approved by the School Board of Sarasota County and the Florida DOE). - E. Each student must participate in statewide assessment tests at designated grade levels as required by F.S.
-1008.22, 1008.34 & 1001.11. - F. Students must complete at least one online course within their graduation requirement for high school graduation.
+CAPE Academies have partnerships with postsecondary institutions, business and industry. - B. -The district will make available at least one Career and Professional Academy to students in each high school. - C. -All students will receive information on the consequences of failure to receive a standard diploma, including the potential ineligibility for financial assistance at post-secondary educational institutions (F.S.
+1003.433). - D. Each school will offer instruction for ELL that aligns with the Florida English Language Development (ELD) Standards and complies with the English Language Learners/Limited English Proficient (ELL/LEP) that complies with the 1900 LULAC/META Consent Decree and the District ELL/LEP Plan (approved by the School Board of Sarasota County and the Florida DOE). - E.Each student must participate in statewide assessment tests at designated grade levels as required by F.S.
+1008.22, 1008.34 & 1001.11. - F. Students entering grade 9 in the 2011 2012 school year and beyond must complete at least one online course within their graduation requirement for high school graduation.
 Credit recovery courses do not meet this requirement.